MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Sites/New-MgGroupSiteContentType.md

       - `[Descriptions <IMicrosoftGraphDisplayNameLocalization[]>]`: Localized messages that explain what is needed for this column's value to be considered valid.
 User will be prompted with this message if validation fails.
         - `[DisplayName <String>]`: If present, the value of this field contains the displayName string that has been set for the language present in the languageTag field.
         - `[LanguageTag <String>]`: Provides the language culture-code and friendly name of the language that the displayName field has been provided in.
       - `[Formula <String>]`: The formula to validate column value.
-For examples, see Examples of common formulas in lists
+For examples, see Examples of common formulas in lists.
   - `[ShouldPrefixNameToFile <Boolean?>]`: Add the name of the Document Set to each file name.
   - `[WelcomePageColumns <IMicrosoftGraphColumnDefinition[]>]`:
   - `[WelcomePageUrl <String>]`: Welcome page absolute URL.

-DOCUMENTTEMPLATE `<IMicrosoftGraphDocumentSetContent>`: documentSetContent
+DOCUMENTTEMPLATE <IMicrosoftGraphDocumentSetContent>: documentSetContent
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[ContentType <IMicrosoftGraphContentTypeInfo>]`: contentTypeInfo
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Id <String>]`: The id of the content type.
     - `[Name <String>]`: The name of the content type.
-  - `[FileName <String>]`: Name of the file in resource folder that should be added as a default content or a template in the document set
+  - `[FileName <String>]`: Name of the file in resource folder that should be added as a default content or a template in the document set.
   - `[FolderName <String>]`: Folder name in which the file will be placed when a new document set is created in the library.

-INHERITEDFROM `<IMicrosoftGraphItemReference>`: itemReference
+INHERITEDFROM <IMicrosoftGraphItemReference>: itemReference
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[DriveId <String>]`: Unique identifier of the drive instance that contains the item.
 Read-only.
   - `[DriveType <String>]`: Identifies the type of drive.
 See [drive][] resource for values.